 “Not yet.
 There’s something else I wanted to confirm.”

 “Ah, I’ve gotten used to it for so long I simply forgot the Old World used that nonsense of a Decimal System.”

 “How come?
 As far as I have seen nobody has six fingers per hand.”

 “Well, you count the sections of your non-thumb fingers.”

 I try it myself.
 My index finger has three sections.
 So with the other fingers so I get to twelve.

-“If you view it like that it seems reasonable.”
+“If you look at it going from this, it seems reasonable.”

-“You’d be surprised.
-How much the Duodecimal System was used in the Old World.”
+“You’d be surprised to see how much the Duodecimal System was used in the Old World.”

 Seems like I have to learn the numbers.
 But since I’m high level.
 I already have memorized the terms.
 I just need to get used to it so I don’t have to convert it to decimal internally.